kayvanbree/ngx-server-container/README.md

 ### Minimal Dockerfile

 ```
-FROM ngx-server
+FROM scubakay/ngx-server:latest
 COPY dist /usr/share/nginx/html
 ```

 ### Custom NGINX config

-Just copy your conf file to the correct folder:
+Just copy your conf file to the correct folder if you have other config:

 ```
 COPY my-configuration.conf /etc/nginx/conf.d/default.conf